UC Master Gardeners, Santa Clara County, CA

 4B) Melitopolski

 Experimenter Comments – This variety never scored high on taste tests.
-Produced 4 round 8–10" diameter fruits weighing 8 to 16 lbs.
+Produced 4 round 8–10 inch diameter fruits weighing 8–16 lbs.
 Flesh color was pink, not red as stated on the packet.
 Harvested wet seeds were beautiful polished cherry wood color.
 The fruit was harvested 114–160 days after seeding.

 Moon & Stars Yellow Fleshed watermelon